-GSHA (& MUSEUMVIEWS) were delighted to be invited to join in the celebrations of the first annual Silk Road Week (June 19-24, 2020) to mark the inscription of the Silk Road – from Chang’an to the Tianshan Corridor -, onto UNESCO’s World Heritage List, during a ceremony that took place in Doha, Qatar, in June 2014.
+GSHA (& MUSEUMVIEWS) were delighted to be invited to join in the celebrations of the first annual Silk Road Week (June 19-24, 2020) to mark the inscription of the Silk Road – from Chang’an to the Tianshan Corridor -, onto UNESCO’s World Heritage List, in June 2014.

 MUSEUMVIEWS and GSHA (Global Sports Heritage Association) have been delighted to participate in the inaugural Silk Road Week 2020, June 19-24.
 Our week-long engagement may be regarded as an invitation to celebrate the histories of various sports – football (cuju), martial arts, equestrian sports, archery, wrestling, horse polo, board games, weight lifting, etc. – and their origins and practices along the Silk Road.
 Particularly true for our readers in the West where insufficient attention is given to the arts, cultures and sports traditions beyond our sphere of interest, often over-burdened by financial priorities.

 FIFA Fédération Internationale de Football Association was founded in 1904, in Paris, France.
 Seven European countries – France, Belgium, Denmark, Netherlands, Spain, Sweden, Switzerland – were the original signatories of the associations’ foundation act.

 Today, headquartered in Zürich, Switzerland, 211 national associations comprise FIFA membership.